-Hi readers, I recently built a programming language called AntiLang.
-Its main idea was to keep all the logical parts of the language the same while keeping the language logically correct and reversing it structurally.
+I recently built a programming language called AntiLang.
+The main idea was to keep all the logical parts of the language the same, while reversing its structure—making it logically correct but structurally inverted.

-I built this language as a fun project and I always wanted to make a language and I was bored with my day to day work and found it like an escape from it while learning a new thing.
+I built this language as a fun project.
+I always wanted to make a language, and I was bored with my day-to-day work, so I found it to be an escape while learning something new.

 ,20 = count let